Professor of Law

 Professor Linarelli has served in various capacities for the World Bank, the Asian Development Bank, the Inter-American Development Bank, UNCITRAL, UNIDROIT and other intergovernmental organizations.
 He is currently involved in the Economic Assessment of International Commercial Law Reform project, co-sponsored by the University of Oxford, the University of Washington, and the UNIDROIT Foundation.

 Professor Linarelli’s research is interdisciplinary in law, philosophy, and the behavioral and cognitive sciences.
 He has authored over sixty publications.

 Professor Linarelli is a leading global voice in bringing theories of global justice in contact with international economic law.
-His recent work includes his co-authored book, with M Sornarajah (National University of Singapore) and Margot Salomon (London School of Economics), published by with Oxford University Press in 2018, The Misery of International Law: Confrontations with Injustice in the Global Economy.
-The book has received widespread global acclaim and has been very favorably reviewed in various venues including the Journal of International Economic Law, the Melbourne Journal of International Law, and Revue Critique de Droit International Privé.
+His recent book, The Misery of International Law: Confrontations with Injustice in the Global Economy, co-authored with Muthu Sornarajah (National University of Singapore) and Margot Salomon (London School of Economics) and published by Oxford University Press, won the European Society of International Law Book Prize in 2018.
+It has received widespread global acclaim and has been very favorably reviewed in various venues including the Journal of International Economic Law, the Melbourne Journal of International Law, and Revue Critique de Droit International Privé.